 Vintage Bicycles Done Proper :: Corvallis, Oregon

 Purchasing a bike from an original owner is always a special experience.
-However, this very colorful Marinoni was escalated to a higher rung whereas the bike was built to size and custom painted for the selling party.
+Even more when there’s a story to tell.
+This vibrant Marinoni was escalated to a higher rung, being purchased with a specific size in mind and with custom paint that came in a roundabout way.

-The frame came to me in superb shape being almost flawless with exception of a slight scuff here and there.
-Really, the only major flaw (term used extremely loosely) I notice was the disintegrating Columbus decals.
-The fork decal was gone, except for a small sliver remaining, and the downtube decal was starting to flake off.
-A quick trip to eBay and the solution was en route.
+The frame came to me in superb shape, being almost flawless, with exception of a slight scuff here and there.
+Really, the only major flaw, and I use the term loosely, was the disintegrating Columbus decals.
+The fork decal had nearly vanished with exception of a small sliver remaining.
+The downtube decal was damaged and starting to flake off.
+A quick trip to my favorite decal vendor and the solutions were en route.

-The seller of this fine machine informed me that this Marinoni was built for his wife and was painted in colors which she picked.
+The seller of this lovely machine informed me that this Marinoni was built for his wife and was painted in colors which she picked.
 Apparently, they were the colors of a favorite Tour de France team at the time.
-To me, however, this very well could be reminiscent of the Lemond Team Z bikes.
+To me, they are reminiscent of the Lemond Team Z bikes.

 While researching and receiving advice on correct replacement decals, I was informed of the “Riverniciato” flag on the original Columbus decal.
 This means “Repaint”.
 Curious, I contacted the Marinoni shop in Canada and was told that “the original colour was Silver, pink and blue.
 Columbus SL tubing equipped with Shimano 600 components”.

-This makes me think that the frame was the right size for the original owner but it was already crafted, finished and painted, so they stripped it from the original colors (at least I hope it’s been stripped and not just painted over) then repainted it in the original owners desired, custom colors.
+This makes me think that the frame was the right size for the original owner but may have already been crafted, finished and painted, so it was stripped of the original colors then repainted in the original owners desired, custom colors.
 That, of course, is only my own speculation.
-Either way, the paint job is gorgeous and obviously done by the factory.
-The story adds some nice depth to the acquisition but I am afraid that the real details of what went on may now be lost in time.
+Regardless of the story, the paint is gorgeous and quite obviously done by the factory.
+The story adds some nice depth to the acquisition but I am afraid that the real details of what went on are now lost in time.

-As for the rest of the bicycle, the groupset is 100% Shimano 600, including the hubs, headset and sexy aero seatpost.
-The single pivot Ultegra brakes date from 1988-1990, which is right in line with the vintage of the frame and other details.
-Any newer and the group set would have included dual pivot brakes, brifters and an 8-speed.
+As for the rest of the bicycle, the groupset is 100% Shimano 600, 6400 series, including the hubs, headset and that very sexy aero seatpost.
+The single pivot brakes date from 1988-1990, which is right in line with the vintage of the frame and other details.
+Any newer and the groupset would have included dual pivot brakes, STI shifters and an 8-speed.

-For the time being, the Shimano 600 group set looks fantastic and functions splendidly, however, the future of this bike could hold an entire group set overhaul and replacement with a 7-speed Campagnolo setup.
+For the time being, the 6400 series looks fantastic and functions splendidly, but, there is a chance the future of this bike could hold an entire overhaul and replacement with a 7-speed Campagnolo setup.
+Only time will tell.

 The majority of the work was cleaning, lubing, greasing and providing an overall in-depth tune up.
-Overall, there wasn’t much to do other than replace the consumables (cables, housing, bar tape, tires, etc.) and clean and overhaul moving pieces.
-The more I worked on this gem, the more I fell in love with how well built and how much attention to detail was taken on its construction.
+In the end, there wasn’t much to do other than replace the consumables (cables, housing, bar tape, tires, etc.) along with cleaning and overhauling moving pieces.
+The more I worked on this beautiful machine, the more I fell in love with how well built and attention to detail was taken on its construction.